tryscer/flock/flock-music.md

 	“Alright, alright!”
 	“Barry, grab Tim when you come over!”

-*(Now wag your tail!
-Ahhh!
-Gettit!)*
+I look at the crowd.
+Everybody is dancing.
+The crowd is swaying with the guitar and the singing, thumping their feet to the rhythm of the drums, the piercing jabs of the horns.
+Everywhere a butt still kisses a seat, there are people pulling at strangers’ hands, cajoling.
+	Now the choir of men’s voices rises and the crowd, slowly, starts to sing with them:

+*(waaaaaay dooooown in Egypt-land!)*

+“Let my people go!”
+I shout.
+	“What did you say?”
+Asks the cop.
+He’s now suddenly looking at the white man on stage.
 	The tent is alive with movement and sound.
 From our corner of the tent we look in envy at how, where things are happening, some people are actually dancing on the seats of the benches.
-	Tim is swaying to the music and my heart hurts.
-Barry, next to him, appears to be almost nodding along.
+	“Why, this is very, very serious!”
+Says the cop, “I gotta go get—“ and leaves the tent again.
+	I look at Tim dancing and it hurts my heart.
+The drums, the bass, the guitar and the piano all elevate this pain to a level I don’t recognize.
+The tent is swaying and swooning.
+Tim leaves the corner and wanders around the tent, dancing with the black people in the crowd.

+*(Tell old… Pharaoh…)*

+“Dare to dance?”
+	“Huh?”
+	He’s an older boy, black, well dressed, slim.
+He has a polite smile on his face.
+He offers me his hand.
+	“Dare to dance?”
+	“Do you mean ‘care to dance?’”
+I shout over the music.
+	“No.” He offers me his hand again.
+I look at Cindy and Eleanore.
+They nod — go on!
+	I take the young man’s hand.
+Vilma’s voice is huge now as she’s banishing the old Egyptian kings, as big as the guitar.
+The two sounds — one a clear, beautiful bell, the other an electrified, howling wave — entwine and bounce off each other.
+	As I walk with the boy out of the corner, Babatunde changes his rythm again.
+The band moves and changes with him, swiftly.
+Suddenly the music is very quick indeed.
+Suddenly I’m in a boy’s arms, dancing.
+Mucho’s bass is loud in our feet.
+	“You smell good,” I tell the boy.
+	“What?” he shouts.
+	“I said my name is Alice!
+Alice of Wonderland!”

+The whole tent is now dancing, clapping, shouting “let my people go!” and stomping to the rythm.
+I see white kids on the fringes of the crowd, dancing; I turn around to see Eleanore dancing with some other black kids.
+Even Barry seems to be almost nodding along.
 Cindy grabs his arm, makes him dance.
 They dance holding hands, like they used to do in Christmas parties when we were in junior high.
+Some people come over and dance with them.
-	Now the music picks up tempo and heat, and the weight of sweat in the closed, packed tent is extreme— The choir, the horns, the drums, the guitar and the singer’s all beat together, building up, up…
+	Now the music picks up tempo and heat, and the weight of sweat in the closed, packed tent is extreme— “See?
+What did I tell you?
+A white musician!”

-*(you!
-Can!
-Wag!
-Your!
-YOU!
-CAN!
-WAG!
-YOUR!)*

-*(TAIL!)*
+	The cop returns with backup in the form of mr. C. Evans.
+	“This is very serious!”
+Says Mr. C. Evans.
+	“What did I tell you?”
+	“You guys are not going to ruin the show, right?”
+I ask.
+	But Mr. Evans doesn’t answer — his gaze is stuck on Barry, dancing along with some black kids.

+The guitarist stands next to Vilma, dwarfing her.
+They’re both sweating, red-faced; the intensity of their music almost brings down the tent —
 	And then: silence.
 All the musicians quiet up together.
 The crowd freezes.
-It seems we all wait with baited breath…
-	And then, with slow, deliberate motions, the singer grabs the microphone stand and lies it down, close to her.
+It seems we all wait with baited breath… And then, with slow, deliberate motions, Vilma grabs the microphone stand and lies it down, close to her.
 And alone, over the dense quiet of the crowd, she sings, softly…

-*(but I ain’t… gonna… feed you no—)*

-*(More!)*
+*(Oh, let us all from bondage flee—)*

+And the choir:

+*(Let my people…)*

+*(GO!)*

 —everybody joins in: band and crowd.
 It’s one last, lingering beat.
-I see Batunda drumming his thumb and forefinger on his drum, creating a fluttering sound, and it feels as though my heart is mimicking that motion.
+I see Batunda drumming his thumb and forefinger on his drum, creating a fluttering sound.
+My whole body flutters.
 	The crowd erupts in applause.
 	“Oh.
 Oh my,” I say.
 That’s all I can say, so I say it again: “oh my.”

-“I take it all back about your backwards fair,” says Eleanore.
-“Your backwards fair is *where it’s at.*”
-	“Tim?”
-Says Barry.
-“Are you enjoying yourself in there?”’
-	“I think I’m in love,” says Tim.
-From where we stand in the corner, it’s hard to make sure if he’s looking at the guitarist or the guitar.
-	“You’re disgusting,” says Eleanore.

-“I’m so glad you fellas liked that last number,” says the very beautiful lady in the blue dress.
-“We are the Pillar of Steam!
-Coming to you this fine Richmond afternoon to brighten your day, and maybe remind you—“
-	—the brass section adds a “whoop!”
-	“—that whoever you are—“
-	—Mucho and Babatunde add drum rolls, building them into a slow rhythm— “—or whether you’re black or if you’re white—“
-	“Hold on a minute,” says the cop.
-	“your heart lies next to my heart!”
-	The band springs into action: the guitar, the drums, the horns— “I didn’t like that one bit,” says the cops.
-We all sway to the music, as if our bodies are doing that by themselves.
-	The choir calls: “your heart lies next to mine!”
-	The singer says over the music: “ladies and gentlemen, please welcome the newest addition to our little band of siblings—“ Then the choir again: “your heart lies next to mine!”
-	“—all the way from way down Louisiana, please join me in welcoming the Reverend!”
-	Next to us, in the back corner of the corner, Jimmy the stagehand is ushering in a tall man wearing a dark cape.
-A strand of black locks sticks out from under the hood.
-His appearance seems comical, like someone is swimming trunks in January.
-	Jimmy goes to the two policemen.
-“Excuse me,” he says.
-“We have a slight concern.”
-	The choir calls: “Here comes the reverend!”
-	The man in the cape jumps in place, shadow-boxing, cracking his neck.
-	Jimmy says, “it would appear, officer, that outside we have some cases of white and black youths dancing together.
-	The cop says, “Why, this is very serious!”
-	The choir sings, “here comes the Reverend!”
-	Jimmy and the cops leave.
-The man in the cape says to us, “Great corner-dancing, kids.”
-He starts walking down the aisle, between the rows of benches.
-As he walks, the band increases the tempo, calling again and again, “here comes the reverend” and “your heart lies next to mine!”… the man in the cape takes his time, walking in measures steps, head down.
-People in the benches careen their necks, trying to catch his face.
-As he’s nearing the stage, the singer starts:

-(Whoever you aa-ah-are,
-your haaaaaaaaaaart lies…”

-The man in the cape climbs the tiny stage.
-He squeezes between the singer and the little piano Mucho was shoving before.
-As the band pauses on the last note,

-(lieeeeeeeeees)

-The singer tilts her microphone at him and he bows, screaming,

-(Next!
-To!
-Mmmmmmmmmmm—)

-He sounds like Fats Domino, I think, or maybe Little Richard when he makes his voice sound like a screaming trumpet.
-	He turns and lifts his hands, dramatically, over the piano.
-The sleeves roll off to his elbows.
-That’s a white man’s arm, I’m thinking.
+“What should I do?”
+Says the cop.
+	“Shut it down,” says Mr. Evans, takes one last look at Barry, and leaves.
-	The choir sends the line back:
+	The cop barrels down the aisle.

-(next to mine!) (boom boom!) (mmmmine!)

-Now the man in the cape starts hammering away at the keys, and the crowd snaps out of its silence, hooting and applauding and dancing again.
-	“Why are you dancing in the corner?” says Jimmy as he’s coming back.
-	“We’re not allowed out,” I say morosely.
-	“Come on, Alice of Wonderland,” says Jimmy.
-“Today’s a special day.
-Dare to dance with me.”
-He grabs me by the hand and I giggle and come along as Cindy and Eleanore cheer, and right there behind the crowd, I’m dancing with a boy.
-A black boy.
-	“Isn’t this illegal?”
-I ask him.
-His motions are smooth and rhythmical and I try to match mine along to him, trying to learn how to dance with a man.

-(next to mine!)

-Cindy joins us, and then Eleanore.
-“Come on boys,” Cindy shouts over the music.
-“Isn’t it cold in the corner?”
-	Barry and Tim join us.
-Tim is half dancing, half staring at the stage.
-Then Barry is dancing too.
-Up ahead, next to the amplifier, Eddie is popping the cap off his bottle of Coke.
-He lifts it up towards Barry, as if toasting him.
-	The man on stage lifts his head dramatically.
-The hood falls back.
-Now there’s a white face, I say.
-Some people boo.
-Others cheer.
-But most of us just dance to that crazy beat.
-Beyond Jimmy’s shoulder, I can see some other white kids dancing with black kids.
-	“Alice, what did I say, the one thing I said!” bellows the cop, returning.
-His lanky companion stares at us with rage… Jimmy looks at the cops, then runs towards the stage.
-The lanky cop follows.
-Jimmy ducks and disappears among the dancers filling the aisle.
-	“Mmmm—your heart lies next to mine!
-Ayeah!”
-	Now the cop sees him.
-	“Hold on,” he says.
-“Hold on just one second!”
-	He makes his way to the stage, clearing a way though the dancers with his voice and his baton.
-	“Ladies and gentlemen,” says the singer in the blue dress.
-The band keeps a slow, thumping groove, “Ladies and gentlemen, I do hope you made the most out of our short time together.
-If we leave you with one thought today, it is this: your heart lies next to mine!”
+	“Ladies and gentlemen,” says Vilma, looking at the cop.
+The pianist plays a slow, thumping groove.
+“Ladies and gentlemen, I do hope you made the most out of our short time together.
+We were the Steam Pillars!”
-	Then the band turns around, just like they did when they started playing.
-This time, they haul ass.
+	She runs away from the stage.
 	Just then, the cop, breathing and red, climbs on stage.
-He grabs the white man just as he’s fleeing, catching his robe.
-The crowd is angry, booing—but next to us, at the back entrance, some patrons are quietly and hurriedly leaving.
+He grabs the drum and Babatunde and him play tug of war with it.
+It sounds like thunder.
+Mucho, seeing this, lifts up his bass and goes into the audience, playing along with the piano.
+People laugh and clap, giving him space.
+The cop leaves Babatunde’s drum…

+(Boom!)

+…and leaves to follow Mucho.
+Babatunde, Johnny and and the guitarist wave at the crowd and leave.
+Everybody laughs.
+The cop’s face gets even more red.
+He grabs Mucho, who trips, drops his bass, then runs through the crowd.
+	The only men on stage are the white pianist, playing the ridiculous sound, and Eddie, standing there and shaking Barry’s bottle of Coke to the rythm.
-	Next to the amplifier, Eddie is shaking his Coke bottle.
-Just as it seems the cop managed to grab the caped man, Eddie is emptying the coke into the buzzing amplifier.
+	The cop climbs the stage.
+He grabs the pianist by the collar.
+The music stops.
+The crowd is booing— Next to the amplifier, Eddie is shaking his Coke bottle.
+Just as it seems the cop managed to grab the man, Eddie is emptying the coke into the buzzing amplifier.
 A huge cloud of acrid, sweet smelling steam fills the stage.
-When cloud clears, Eddie and the Reverend are gone.
-All that’s left on stage is a cope holding a heavy robe and a lot of boos.
+When the cloud clears, all that’s left on stage is the cop.
-	“Ladies and gentlemen,” says the cop into one of the microphones.
-“Due to the outrageous nature—“ He is greeted with a wall of boos.
+	“Everybody,” says the cop into one of the microphones.
+“Everybody.
+Due to the outrageous nature—“ He is greeted with a wall of boos.
 	“You are all ordered to clear the tent!”
 	“Boo!”
 	“Bring Tiger Tom back!”
 	The cop leaves the stage and barrels towards us.
 The people in the aisles clear the way for him.
 Most patrons are leaving now.
-	“Ladies and kind gentlemen,” says the promoter in the garish suit, hurriedly taking control of the microphone, “ladies and gentlemen, let’s be gentle, let’s be kind!”
+	“Hey, hey, mamas and papas,” says the promoter in the garish suit, hurriedly taking control of the microphone, “ladies and gentlemen, let’s be gentle, let’s be kind!”

-“That’s *it\!*” shouts the older cop.
-“They’re gonna have to shut it all down!
-Murphy, go get the captain\!
-Double-speed\!”
-	The younger cop runs out.
-The remaining patrons scurry out, making sure to give the cops a wide berth.
-	”And you, you kids, I told you once, go home, get the hell out\!”
+	”And you, you white kids,” says the cop, coming towards us, “I told you once, go home, get the hell out\!”
 	”That wasn’t a show\!”
 I shout at the cop.
 “That was *one song*\!
 That doesn’t even *count\!”*
 	”I’m sorry about your first show, Alice,” says the cop, his face taking on a medically dangerous shade of crimson.
 “Now out with all you all\!”
-	Barry holds Cindy’s shoulder.
-We turn to leave.

-	As we claw our way through the flaps of the upturned tent, blinking at the sun, Jimmy comes very close to me, so close I can smell his sweat.
-He grabs my arm.
-I feel goosebumps.
-”That doesn’t count\!”
-I say to him.
-“I mean one song?”
-	He smiles a secretive smile and shoves something into my hand.
-It feels like a book of matches.
+We are hurried out of the tent by a mass of people.
+As I leave I stumble into the well-dressed boy who danced with me before.
+He grabs my shoulders, holding me in place.
+He’s smiling.
+He puts his hand on mine, placing something in my palm.
+With his other hand he closes my fist around it.
 	“Time to stop idling at the station, Alice of Wonderland,” he whispers in my ear.
 “Ready to come on board?”
-	When the cop ambles out of the tent, Jimmy disappears.

 ## Track 3: Alice Goes Down a Rabbit Hole
 We all sit in the merry—go-round.
 	“That wasn’t a show,” I repeat.